graalvm/graalvm-demos/scala-days-2018/streams/README.md

 First build the native image without profile-guided optimizations:
 ```
-$ javac Streams.java
+javac Streams.java
-$ $GRAALVM_HOME/bin/native-image Streams
+$GRAALVM_HOME/bin/native-image Streams
-$ ./streams 100000 200
+./streams 100000 200
 ...
 Iteration 20 finished in 452 milliseconds with checksum e6e0b70aee921601
-TOTAL time: 9085
+TOTAL time: 4747
 ```

 This version of the program runs about 2x slower than the one on the regular JDK.

 To enable PGO we need to build an instrumented image and run it to collect profiles:
 ```
-$ $GRAALVM_HOME/bin/native-image --pgo-instrument Streams
+$GRAALVM_HOME/bin/native-image --pgo-instrument Streams
-$ ./streams 1000 20
+./streams 1000 20
 ```
 Profiles collected from this run are now stored in the `default.iprof` file.
 Note that we run the profiling with a much smaller data size.

 Now we can use these profiles to make an optimized image:
 ```
-$ $GRAALVM_HOME/bin/native-image --pgo Streams
+$GRAALVM_HOME/bin/native-image --pgo Streams
 ```
-Then we run it
+Then we run it:
 ```
-$ ./streams  100000 200
+./streams  100000 200
 ...
-Iteration 20 finished in 49 milliseconds with checksum e6e0b70aee921601
+Iteration 20 finished in 1 milliseconds with checksum a2708129d726fc01
-TOTAL time: 915
+TOTAL time: 28
 ```

 We get performance comparable to the Java version of the program.